 Whether you die by any disease, sickness, illness or by accidental means, your beneficiary would get the full amount of life insurance as soon as the policy is placed in force.

-This is NOT graded benefit or high risk life insurance coverage for which there is a two or three year waiting period before full benefit amount would be paid for death by disease, sickness, or illness.
+This is NOT graded benefit or guaranteed issue high risk life insurance coverage for which there is a two or three year waiting period before full benefit amount would be paid for death by disease, sickness, or illness.

 Best No Exam Overweight Insurance Companies

-Just keep in mind that all of these no exam life insurance companies can order medical records prior to making you an offer or if there is a death claim made in first 2 policy years.
+Just keep in mind that most of these no exam life insurance companies can order medical records prior to making you an offer or if there is a death claim made in first 2 policy years.

 So if you intend to apply to a "no exam" insurance company, be honest about your actual height/weight at the time you apply.